binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Cross-Site Request Forgery (CSRF)

-As mentioned in the "Risks that Solution Causes", I generally favour storing session identifiers in localstorage and concentrating on Input Validation, Filtering and Sanitisation.
+As mentioned in the "Risks that Solution Causes", I generally favour storing session identifiers in localstorage and concentrating on Input Validation, Filtering, and Sanitisation.

 ### Injection

 You have a responsibility to your organisation and your customers to keep them safe.
-When you have weighed the costs of reviewing your code and if it is honestly more expensive than the cost of you and your customers being exploited, I.E. loosing your assets, then and only then, should you neglect this.
+When you have weighed the costs of reviewing your code and, if it is honestly more expensive than the cost to you and your customers being exploited, i.e. losing your assets, then and only then should you neglect this.

 Writing interpreters will more than likely be very costly, and in most cases this will not be necessary.
-Find one that takes the risks we discussed seriously and provides the correct countermeasures as discussed, or make sure you take care of the validation, filtering and sanitisation properly yourself.
+Find one that takes the risks we discussed seriously and provides the correct countermeasures as discussed, or make sure you take care of the validation, filtering, and sanitisation properly yourself.

-If you can not find a parametrised API for your use case, you will need to consider doing this your self.
-As in wrapping what ever the best is that is available and providing your own parametrisation.
+If you can not find a parametrised API for your use case, you will need to consider doing this yourself.
+Wrap whatever is the best available, and provide your own parametrisation.

 Creating semantic types forces you and your stake holders to think about your business requirements, anything that makes us think about these are usually helpful in making sure we are building the right thing.
-There is not really any alternatives to actually thinking the semantic types, validation, filtering and sanitisation through and making sure you are doing it properly, this is crucial to catching malicious sequences of untrusted data.
+There are not really any alternatives to actually thinking through the semantic types, validation, filtering, and sanitisation.
+Make sure you are doing it properly, this is crucial to catching malicious sequences of untrusted data.
 The only other alternative is to just not process untrusted data.

-Making sure your accounts and everything that can execute untrusted data have only the privileges assigned to them to do what they must do and no more.
+Make sure your accounts, and everything that can execute untrusted data, have only the privileges assigned to them to do what they must do, and no more.

-If you do try and cut costs here, then you are providing them the information your attacker needs to understand how your systems internals are structured.
-If you reveal the systems weaknesses, they will be exploited.
+If you do try and cut costs here, then you are providing the information your attacker needs to understand how your systems internals are structured.
+If you reveal the system's weaknesses, they will be exploited.

 #### SQLi

-The only possible short-cut here is to not deal with untrusted data.
+The only possible shortcut here is to not deal with untrusted data.

 #### NoSQLi {#web-applications-costs-and-trade-offs-nosqli}